o-ran-sc/nonrtric-rapp-healthcheck/README.md

 ## How to run

+To start the Policy Management Service (PMS) and RIC simulators and install the default policy type, do the following:

+1. Go to the `test` folder.
+2. Check that the `start.sh` script has the correct versions of PMS and simulators.
+If not, update it to the correct versions.
+3. Run the `start.sh` script.
+4. The script will finnish when the policy type is registered and synched in PMS.

-Go to the `src/` folder and run `python3 main.py`.
+To start the use case, go to the `src/` folder and run `python3 main.py`.
 The script will start and run until stopped.
 Use the `-h` option to see the options available for the script.

 As default, the script uses the "Hello World" policy type with ID "2".
 To create the instances it uses the body file